mapeditor/tiled/docs/reference/tmx-map-format.md

 * <b>spacing:</b> The spacing in pixels between the tiles in this tileset (applies to the tileset image).
 * <b>margin:</b> The margin around the tiles in this tileset (applies to the tileset image).
 * <b>tilecount:</b> The number of tiles in this tileset (since 0.13)
+* <b>columns:</b> The number of tile columns in the tileset.
+For image collection tilesets it is editable and is used when displaying the tileset. (since 0.15)

 If there are multiple `<tileset>` elements, they are in ascending order of their `firstgid` attribute.
-The first tileset always has a `firstgid` value of 1 and it can be assumed that there are no gaps in the valid range of global tile IDs.
+The first tileset always has a `firstgid` value of 1.
+Since Tiled 0.15, image collection tilesets do not necessarily number their tiles consecutively since gaps can occur when removing tiles.

 Can contain: [tileoffset](#tileoffset) (since 0.8), [properties](#properties) (since 0.8), [image](#image), [terraintypes](#terraintypes) (since 0.9), [tile](#tile)